hantsy/jakartaee11-sandbox/docs/jpa.md

 });
 ```

 This method is transaction-aware and joins any existing transaction.
-You don’t need to manage transactions and care about the lifecycle of the input Connection object.
+You don’t need to manage transactions and care about the lifecycle of the incoming Connection object.
 Do not try to close the `Connection` yourself inside the block.

 ### Type-Safe Options

-In Jakarta Persistence 3.2, the 'EntityManager' overloads methods such as `find`, `refresh`, and `lock` to accept type-safe `FindOption`, `RefreshOption`, and `LockOption` respectively, replacing the previous use of a generic `Map<String, Object>` for properties.
+In Jakarta Persistence 3.2, the 'EntityManager' overloads methods such as `find`, `refresh`, and `lock` to accept type-safe `FindOption`, `RefreshOption`, and `LockOption` respectively, replacing the previous use of a generic `Map<String, Object>` properties.

 Before 3.2, you could tune the `find` method with a general `Map` parameter.